POL-G-53, Version 4.1, 21 June 2017

-Security of personal information will be maintained in a number of ways.
-Where an electronic database containing personal information has been created, the Museum will ensure that the database may only be accessed by people performing relevant functions.
-For example, employee records will only be accessible by staff performing human resource functions.
+Security of personal information is maintained in a number of ways.
+Where an electronic database containing personal information has been created, the Museum takes steps to ensure that the database may only be accessed by people performing relevant functions.
+For example, employee records are only accessible by staff performing human resource functions.

 Privacy Contact Officer